Battle of Olympus (1941)

-The German invasion of Greece on 6 April 1941, had already been anticipated by the Allied forces.
-So a defense line was created across the mountain passes near Mount Olympus consisting of British, Australian and New Zealand troops which would prevend the German forces from capturing Thessaly and thereby denying them the opportunity to advance into mainland Greece.
+The German invasion of Greece on 6 April 1941 had already been anticipated by the Allied forces.
+So a defense line was created across the mountain passes near Mount Olympus consisting of British, Australian and New Zealand troops which would prevent the German forces from capturing Thessaly and thereby denying them the opportunity to advance into mainland Greece.
 However, the speed of the German invasion force had made sure that the endurance of the defending troops and the strength of their defences were very quickly going to be put to the test.

 Background

 Greece entered the Second World War on the side of the Allies following an Italian invasion from Albania on 28 October 1940.
 Greece repulsed the initial Italian attack and a counter-attack in March 1941.
 Coming to the aid of its struggling ally, Nazi Germany launched an invasion of its own known as Operation Marita, which began on 6 April.
 While the bulk of the Greek Army was deployed on the Albanian front, German troops invaded from Bulgaria, creating a second front.
 The Greek army found itself outnumbered in its effort to defend against both Italian and German troops.
 As a result, the Metaxas defensive line did not receive adequate troop reinforcements and was quickly overrun by the Germans, who then outflanked the Greek forces at the Albanian front, forcing their surrender.
 Lieutenant-General Henry Maitland Wilson decided to withdraw all Allied forces to the Thermopylae line so they could mound a defence against the invading German Army, and possibly cover their own troops in case an evacuation out of Greece was deemed necessary.